Logo

 Once we are satisfied with the quality of the data, we can save the data.
 This can be done for each single brain, as well as for the collective aggregated data from a group.

-uses the following options from the YAML file to apply the reduction slices→brain:
+BraiAnConfig uses the following options from the YAML file to apply the reduction slices→brain:

-: the minimum number of sections needed in order for the reduction value of a brain region to be reliable.
-If a region has less sections thanmin-slices
+• qupath/min-slices: the minimum number of sections needed in order for the reduction value of a brain region to be reliable.
+If a region has less sections than min-slices, its data will be discarded.

 # NOTE: groups are being written WITH Left/Right discrimination.
 The single brains are not.